-Students admitted to The King's University are expected to maintain continuous enrollment during the regular two semesters of the academic year until their program is completed.
-This means they must be enrolled in at least 1 course for the Fall, and Spring semesters each academic year.
+Students admitted to TKU are expected to maintain continuous enrollment during the regular two semesters of the academic year until their program is completed.
+This means they must be enrolled in at least one (1) course for the Fall and Spring semesters each academic year.
 Failure to maintain continuous enrollment voids the admission status and may require students to begin repaying within a short time Title IV educational loan funding they have obtained.